Geraldine Ferraro: First Senate run and ambassadorship

 Following the Senate primary loss, Ferraro became a managing partner in the New York office of Keck, Mahin & Cate, a Chicago-based law firm.
 There she organized the office and spoke with clients, but did not actively practice law and left before the firm fell into difficulties.
 Ferraro's second book, a collection of her speeches, was titled Changing History: Women, Power and Politics and was published in 1993.

-President Clinton appointed Ferraro as a member of the United States delegation to United Nations Commission on Human Rights in January 1993.
+President Clinton appointed Ferraro as a member of the United States delegation to the United Nations Commission on Human Rights in January 1993.
 She attended the June 1993 World Conference on Human Rights in Vienna as the alternate U.S. delegate.
 Then in October 1993, Clinton promoted her to be United States Ambassador to the United Nations Commission on Human Rights, saying that Ferraro had been "a highly effective voice for the human rights of women around the world."
 The Clinton administration named Ferraro vice-chair of the U.S. delegation to the landmark September 1995 Fourth World Conference on Women in Beijing; in this role she picked a strong team of experts in human rights issues to serve with her.
 During her stint on the commission, it for the first time condemned anti-Semitism as a human rights violation, and also for the first time prevented China from blocking a motion criticizing its human rights record.
 Regarding a previous China motion that had failed, Ferraro had told the commission, "Let us do what we were sent here to do—decide important questions of human rights on their merits, not avoid them."
 Ferraro held the U.N. position into 1996.